Last Updated on July 30, 2021 by Charles Wilson

-The Grizzly Industrial formed in 1983 by Mr. Shiraz Balolia is undoubtedly producing the finest mini metal lathe, and other power tools like CNC lathe, milling machine, and so on.
+The Grizzly Industrial formed in 1983 by Mr. Shiraz Balolia is undoubtedly producing the finest power tools like metal lathes, CNC, milling machine, and so on.

-Within a very short time, for their outstanding delivery of collective machines and most importantly backend support, they instantly grabbed the attention of the local machinists.
+Within a short time, for their outstanding delivery of collective machines and, most importantly, backend support, they instantly grabbed the attention of the local machinists.

-The price of this mini lathe is fairly compatible with similar metal lathes out in the market but the work output will surely amaze you in every aspect.
+Besides, the price of these mini lathes is fairly compatible with similar metal lathes out in the market, but the work output will surely amaze you in every aspect.
 You will know why.

-I will try to give you guys a brief review of the noticeable specifications, comparisons of performance according to the price with other units with the additional consumables needed for Grizzly G8688.
+I will try to give you guys a brief review of the noticeable specifications, comparisons of performance according to the price with other units, and the additional consumables needed for Grizzly G8688.

 These might be of help for future references, and this is all from my own experiences being a former machinist.